PRIVACY, DIGNITY, CHOICE AND RESPECT

 Staff are instructed to give particular regard to a Resident's privacy, dignity and respect at times when interacting/assisting individuals such as when socialising with relatives or friends, on entering a Resident's room, when they are toileting or bathing and after death.

-On admittance Residents are asked how they wish to be addressed and all staff and other Residents are informed of the new Resident's wishes.
+On admittance Family members are asked how they wish to be addressed and all staff and other Family members are informed of the new Resident's wishes.

 We recognise the importance of our assessment and care planning processes using a person centred approach, as described by Professor Tom Kitwood, rather than merely a ‘problem-focused’ approach or one that focuses merely on the daily necessities of life.
 We use a model of nursing based upon the ‘Activities of Living’ (Roper, Logan, Tierney 1982) when assessing a resident’s care needs.